kabisa/maji-extras/README.md

 ## Development

-To run Javascript tests, run `bin/karma start`.
+* Run `npm install` to install all dependencies.
+* Run `bin/karma start` to run all Javascript tests.
   This will start a Karma server with Phantomjs and will continuously watch your Javascript files and run tests on changes.

 ## Contents